sy2002/QNICE-FPGA/doc/VGA_Features.md

 Bit 5 : Mirror Y
 Bit 6 : Sprite visible?
 0 = no, 1 = yes.
 ```

+### Sprite Palette RAM
+The Sprite Palette RAM contains the 16-color palette of each sprite.
+The
+address within the Sprite RAM memory map of a given sprites palette is:
+`8*sprite_number + VGA$SPRITE_PALETTE`.

+### Sprite Bitmap RAM

 The sprite bitmap information is layed out row-by-row, with bit 15 of each word
 being part of the left-most pixel.